MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-02-complete-ai-travel-agent.md

   module: "Module 01: Build your kernel"
 ---

-# Lab: Complete an AI travel agent
+# Lab: Complete an AI travel assistant
 # Student lab manual

-In this lab, you will complete an AI travel agent using the Semantic Kernel SDK.
+In this lab, you will complete an AI travel assistant using the Semantic Kernel SDK.
 You will create an endpoint for the large language model (LLM) service, create Semantic Kernel functions, and use the automatic function calling capability of the Semantic Kernel SDK to route the user's intent to the appropriate plugins, including some prebuilt plugins that have been provided.
 You will also provide context to the LLM by using conversation history and allow the user to continue the conversation.

 ## Lab Scenario

 You are a developer at a travel agency that specializes in creating personalized travel experiences for your customers.
-You have been tasked with creating an AI travel agent that can help customers learn more about travel destinations and plan activities for their trips.
-The AI travel agent should be able to convert currency amounts, suggest destinations and activities, provide helpful phrases in different languages, and translate phrases.
-The AI travel agent should also be able to provide contextually relevant responses to the user's requests by using conversation history.
+You have been tasked with creating an AI travel assistant that can help customers learn more about travel destinations and plan activities for their trips.
+The AI travel assistant should be able to convert currency amounts, suggest destinations and activities, provide helpful phrases in different languages, and translate phrases.
+The AI travel assistant should also be able to provide contextually relevant responses to the user's requests by using conversation history.

 ## Objectives